Loading [MathJax]/extensions/tex2jax.js

 NVIDIA V100 GPU

-For these tests, the base case utilizes 8 GPUs with one MPI process per GPU.
-The performance is analyzed at two different problem sizes of 16M and 64M grid points, with the base case using 2M and 8M grid points per process.
+The base case utilizes 8 GPUs with one MPI process per GPU for these tests.
+The performance is analyzed at two problem sizes: 16M and 64M grid points.
+The "base case" uses 2M and 8M grid points per process.

 16M Grid Points